Export Requirements by Country and Jurisdiction (N-Z)

 These instructions establish and implement a procedure, which will assure national uniformity in the completion and issuance of the USDC Seafood Inspection program the Health Certificate for aquatic animals (live/products) including molluscs, crustaceans, amphibians and echinoderms intended for human consumption exported to the United Arab Emirates unique to the product and shipment to UAE.

-Beginning November 2018, each shipment of fish and seafood products exported to United Arab Emirates must be accompanied by a Health Certificate for aquatic animals (live/products) including mollusks, crustaceans, amphibians and echinoderms intended for human consumption exported to the United Arab Emirates.
+Beginning November 2018, each shipment of fish and seafood products exported to United Arab Emirates must be accompanied by a Health Certificate for aquatic animals (live/products) including molluscs, crustaceans, amphibians and echinoderms intended for human consumption exported to the United Arab Emirates.

 Acts and Regulations